lino-framework/book/docs/guide/basics/index.rst

 .. glossary::

-  Grid view
+  grid view

     A window that shows a number of rows and columns in a grid, like a spreadsheet.

-  Detail view
+  detail view

     A window that shows one database row at a time.
 Comparable to a form, but potentially containing tabs and :term:`slave panels <slave panel>`.

-  Slave panel
+  slave panel

     A panel that displays a slave table, i.e. data that is *related* to the current row but stored in a separate database table.
 See